Document intake pipelines

 Most "AI build" consultancies optimize for the demo.
 This engagement optimizes for the steady state.

 Build the demo, hand off the code, charge for the deck.
-Skip eval because production reliability is your problem.
-Optimize for the showcase, not the steady state.
-Leave you holding undocumented prompts and a brittle pipeline.
+Skip eval.
+Production reliability is your problem.
+You're left with undocumented prompts and a brittle pipeline.

-Production-deployed code in your repo, your cloud, your accounts.
-Eval suites that catch regressions before they hit users.
-Multi-model routing logic that controls cost without manual tuning.
-Observability per environment so the next on-call engineer isn't flying blind.
+Production code in your repo, cloud, accounts.
+Eval suites that catch regressions before users do.
+Multi-model routing that controls cost without manual tuning.
+Observability per environment.
 Documentation written for the team that takes it over.

-Me as the builder.
-One engineer from your team rides along as the future owner.
+Me as builder.
+One of your engineers rides along as future owner.
 One product or ops partner owns the use case.

-Stand up the agent graph, routing, retrieval, and observability.
-Wire production integrations to your existing tools.
+Stand up the agent graph, routing, retrieval, observability.
+Wire production integrations to your tools.
 Eval suite running against real examples.

 Token tracking, rate limit handling, retries, stall detection.
-Multi-model routing logic (Opus for hard, Sonnet for default, Haiku for routine).
+Multi-model routing (Opus hard, Sonnet default, Haiku routine).
 Regression suite on the prompts that matter.

 Train the team on the eval workflow.
-Document the operating playbook.
-Schedule 30/60/90 check-ins after engagement closeout.
+Document the playbook.
+Schedule 30/60/90 check-ins.

 If you're on a different stack, I'll learn yours in the first week.
 The eval discipline, the routing logic, and the observability patterns travel.